timbu306/REDI_Containers/README.md

 ## Step 2: Enable Hyper-V and Management Tools

-Run these commands in PowerShell to enable Hyper-V and its management features:
+Run these commands in PowerShell to enable Hyper-V and management features:

 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All -All